prateeksawhney97/Advanced-Lane-Finding-P2/Advanced-Lane-Finding-P2.md

 ![output](https://user-images.githubusercontent.com/34116562/49130381-a4c5b900-f2f9-11e8-954f-d7f68e7e4768.png)

+The first step in the pipeline is to undistort the camera.
+Some images of a 9x6 chessboard are given and are distorted.
+Our task is to find the Chessboard corners an plot them.
+For this, after loading the images we calibrate the camera.
+Open CV functions like findChessboardCorners(), drawChessboardCorners() and calibrateCamera() help us do this.

 ## Pipeline (test images)

 #### 1. Provide an example of a distortion-corrected image.

 #### Some examples of Distortion Corrected Images are given below.

+The images in the test_images folder serve as our original image.
+Our task is to Undistort them.
+For this, I defined a function cal_undistort() which takes in a image and returns the undistorted one using cv2.undistort().

 #### These images are Distortion Corrected :